Top Flavor Ingredients in Plant-based Cooking

-How to store: Put in loose plastic bag in refrigerator
+How to store: Store in loose plastic bag in refrigerator

 Ginger root is an important ingredient in the food of many Asian cultures and India, lending a hot, citrusy flavor.
 It has a thin brown skin on it; we eat the fibrous interior.
 It can be peeled and chopped when fresh. it can be hard to peel with a traditional vegetable peeler; try scraping the root with the edge of a small spoon and the skin will come right off.
 TIP: If you keep ginger root in a bag or container in the freezer, it will last longer and then is easily grated on a microplane grater (no peeling required).

 Where to find: Produce department

 How to store: For short-term refrigerate in plastic bag; for long-term storage, put in plastic bag in freezer.

 Fresh Garlic and Onions

 Keep several heads of garlic, white onions, and red onions always on hand.
 Shallots and fresh leeks are fabulous, too, but a bit pricier.
 If you need an excellent garlic press that is easy to use and clean, try the Kuhn Rikon Epicurean Garlic Press.
 It costs more than run-of-the-mill presses, but will last longer and save you time and aggravation.
 That said, a garlic press is not entirely necessary if you prefer to just smash or chop your garlic with a knife.